sereno-xyz/sereno/docs/user-guide.md

 but on the end you as user of this application you only need two
 dependencies:

-- JDK11 or greater (JDK14 preferred)
+- JDK11 or greater (JDK15 preferred)
-- PostgreSQL 12 (probably can work with 11 but don't tested)
+- PostgreSQL 13 or 12 (probably can work with 11 but don't tested)

-Internally I use the [JDK14 provided by Azul][azul-jdk].
+Internally I use the [JDK15 provided by adoptopenjdk][adoptopenjdk].

 You can obtain the production ready bundly in two ways: building it from source or downloading it from the [Github Releases